 Rain gauge data for ANSWERS consists two columns of numbers.
 The first is Time (in minutes) and the second is Rainfall Intensity (in mm/hour).
 Decimal values will be rounded to the closest whole number.
 To input rain gauge data to the Project Manager, a file must first be prepared with rain gauge data.
-If multiple gauges are to be used, one input file is still used, data for each gauge are separated by '-1' flag in the "Time" (first) column.
-Data for multiple gauges should occur sequentially by gauge; so that data for gauge 1 is first in the file, data for gauge two is the second group of data, and so on.
+If multiple gauges are to be used, one input file is still used, data for each gauge are separated by should occur sequentially by gauge; so that data for gauge 1 is first in the file, data for gauge two is the second group of data, and so on.